Introduction: Space Saving Clamp Storage Rack

 - Pocket hole jig

-Read the instructable here and you can also get a download of the free plans with measured drawings over at my website:
+Read the instructable here and you can also get a download of the plans with measured drawings over at my website:

 Step 1: Cut the Sides for the Clamp Rack